Yarikh: In early Amorite tradition

 Yarikh (Erakh) is well attested in Amorite theophoric names.
 In Old Babylonian Mari, he appears in thirty nine individual types of names.
 Examples include Abdu-Erakh, "servant of Yarikh," Uri-Erakh, "light of Yarikh," Yantin-Erakh, "Yarikh has given" and Zimri-Erakh, "protection of Yarikh."
-Individuals bearing them came from various areas in the kingdom and near it, including the city of Mari itself, Terqa, Saggartum, the Khabur Triangle (where particularly many are attested), the area around the Balikh, Suhum and Zalmaqum.
+Individuals bearing them came from various areas in the kingdom and near it, including the city of Mari itself, Terqa, Saggarâtum, the Khabur Triangle (where particularly many are attested), the area around the Balikh, Suhum and Zalmaqum.
 A certain Yantin-Erakh served as a troop commander under Zimri-Lim.
 Similar theophoric names are also known from Eshnunna.
 A document excavated there indicates that at one point in the Old Babylonian period a certain Abdi-Erakh was a king of an unspecified city in Mesopotamia.
 After its initial discovery, Thorkild Jacobsen proposed that he ruled Eshnunna itself, but this view has since been disproved.
 Another Abdi-Erakh, a contemporary of Ipiq-Adad of Eshnunna, apparently ruled over Ilip and Kish.

 It is sometimes argued that in Mesopotamia Erakh/Yarikh and Sin might have been understood as, respectively, Amorite and Akkadian names of the same deity, rather than two separate moon gods.
 However, Ichiro Nakata lists them separately from each other in his overview of deities attested in Mari, unlike the various variants of the names of the weather or solar gods.
 The deity Sin-Amurrum, attested in the incantation series Maqlû (tablet VI, verse 4) according to Karel van der Toorn might be the Mesopotamian name of the Amorite moon god.